 Start-up of the combined cycle power plant requires an auxiliary heat source to provide heat while the CGTs are warming up.
 This is accomplished by a separate, 29.3 MMBtu/hr natural gas-fired Auxiliary Boiler.
-The Auxiliary Boiler provides initial steam for the steam turbine during startup.
+The Auxiliary Boiler is used primarily to assist with start-up of the CTG units.
+The Auxiliary Boiler also provides initial steam for the steam turbine during startup.